connorimes/heartbeats-simple-jni/README.md

 * `edu.uchicago.cs.heartbeats.HeartbeatPower`:`edu.uchicago.cs.heartbeats.DefaultHeartbeatPower`
 * `edu.uchicago.cs.heartbeats.HeartbeatAccuracyPower`:`edu.uchicago.cs.heartbeats.DefaultHeartbeatAccuracyPower`

-When launching, you will need to set the property `java.library.path` to include the location of the native libraries created by the modules `libhbs-wrapper`, `libhbs-acc-wrapper`, `libhbs-pow-wrapper`, and `libhbs-acc-pow-wrapper`.
+When launching, you will need to set the property `java.library.path` to include the location of a native library created by this project: `libheartbeats-simple-wrapper`.